qbap/a7-ios7-downgrader/README.md

  - Try getting launch daemons to start automatically on boot, such as ssh
  - Add a boot splash screen
  - Test iPad mini 2 compatibility

+ ## iOS 8& 9 Support

+as of right now the script supports up to ios 8 beta 4

+to support newer versions of ios, and subsequently iphone 6 and later we must first

+get a sandbox patch working with `Kernel64Patcher` as it is required for newer ios to boot with seprmvr64 patches

+ios 8.0 beta 5 can boot with seprmvr64 but it requires many attempts to boot and has many issues such as flickering screen& more

+ios 8.0 GM - 8.4.1 gets slide to upgrade screen without sandbox patches

+ios 9.0 - 9.3.5 boots past the slide to upgrade screen, but is met with endless sandbox errors during boot

+see https://files.catbox.moe/wn83g9.mp4 for a video example of why we need sandbox patches

+tldr ios expects `/dev/disk0s1s2` to have `protect` flag on ios 8+

+but ios hangs when trying to boot if `/dev/disk0s1s2` has `protect` flag set when using seprmvr64 patches

+this is because encrypted var partition requires sep

+however, ios 8 and 9 can boot just fine without encrypted var partition

+the reason it doesnt though, is because of sandbox

+any time smth tries to write to /var, it is met with an err bcz of sandbox on ios 8& 9 if u dont have encrypted /var partition

+once we statically patch out sandbox in the kernel, we will be able to boot ios 8& 9 perfectly fine

+i hope all this makes sense& if someone can make that patch for me it would be greatly appreciated

+app store does not work on ios 8 beta 4, the version we use in the script, bcz of sandbox

+it tries to install the app to /var but it cant bcz it is met with an err bcz of sandbox

+u can verify this for urself by checking diagnostics& usage crash logs on ios

+same thing happens with tweaks. we have fully working tweak injection on ios 8, it just gets blocked bcz of sandbox

+mf all of our issues would go away if we got rid of sandbox, ok?

+kthxbai

 ## Quirks